Charles G. Koch

 June 25, 2012

-Charles Koch had helped found the Cato Institute in 1977 and put Ed Crane in charge of it.
+Charles Koch founded the Cato Institute in 1977 and put Ed Crane in charge of it.
 The Koch family philanthropies donated at least $30 million to it by 2012; any other corporate or individual donation via Koch are not known.
-Eventually, Koch and Ed Cran, had a falling out due to wat the NYT described as “management and philosophical differences.”
+Eventually, Koch and Ed Cran, had a falling out due to what the NYT described as “management and philosophical differences.”

 After the election of President Barack Obama, Charles Koch sought to regain greater control of the board to redirect the organization to aid his other tactical efforts to defeat Obama and his policies.
 Koch sought to create a “more direct pipeline between Cato and the family’s Republican political outlets, including groups that Democrats complain have mounted a multimillion-dollar assault on President Obama.”
 This had caused tensions inside the governing structure, as Cato officials said this threatened their reputation for independent research.
 Greenpeace noted that Koch wanted “the power to fold Cato into their suite of other front groups, making it another Koch-controlled cog in the Republican political machine.”

 “This is an effort by the Kochs to turn the Cato Institute into some sort of auxiliary for the G.O.P.
 What he is doing now is detrimental to Cato, it’s detrimental to Koch Industries, it’s detrimental to the libertarian movement.”

 Koch Industries was among a number of organizations including ExxonMobil, Chevron, America's Natural Gas Alliance (ANGA), Peabody Energy, Edison Electric Institute, and other industry groups who lobbied for the “Energy Tax Prevention Act of 2011,” designed to block the EPA from regulating greenhouse gas emissions under the Clean Air Act.

 January 3, 2011